15 Amazingly Cool Things To Do In Richmond VA

 VISIT: Institute for Contemporary Art Richmond on the campus of Virginia Commonwealth University

 This is Virginia’s Capital City’s first and only freestanding contemporary art museum.
-The ICA opened with an exhibit called ‘Declaration’ that confronted social issues in the city that was once the capital of the Confederacy.
+The Institute for Contemporary Art Richmond opened with an exhibit called ‘Declaration’ that confronted social issues in the city that was once the capital of the Confederacy.
 It’s been taking artistic risks ever since.
-Open Tues-Sun 10-5.
+Check website for dates/hours open and entry fees.

 KAYAK/RAFT: Riverside Outfitters

 Yes, astoundingly, there’s whitewater right in Richmond.
-In fact, you’ll begin miles out of town, float and splash through calm and rapid streams to end up at 14th street.
+In fact, if you raft with Riverside Outfitters, you’ll begin miles out of town, float and splash through calm and rapid streams to end up at 14th street.
 It’s a blast in season and a way to view Richmond from yet another perspective.
-Flatwater kayaking tours start at $69, whitewater rafting trips start at $83.
+Check website for current rates.

 For those eager to try other spirits, wander the transitioning Scotts Addition sector of Richmond.
-Join any party in process in nearly 30 breweries and wineries from The Answer Brewpub to Vasen Brewing Co.
+Join any party in process in nearly 20 breweries and other Beverage Makers from Bingo Beer to Vasen Brewing Co.
 With food trucks galore, you don’t have to even leave for a quick dinner.

 EAT: Can Can Brasserie in Cary Court